-With OneBar, you can break free of the @slackbot limitations, and set up advanced Autoresponders for all your channels.
+Using OneBar, you will be able to break free from the @slackbot limitations, and set up advanced Autoresponders for all of your channels.
+Moreover, the bot will allow you to answer even more complicated questions automatically.
 Below you’ll find everything that you’ll need to know to configure OneBar for your workspace.

 Let’s assume that you manage the #hr channel in your company — a place where employees ask all kinds of HR-related questions.
-A lot of them are simple things like “What’s our wifi password,” “How to order lunch?” or “How many paid off-days do I have per year?”.
-Some are more complicated than the others, but regardless, you’d like to have a bot that could resolve most of them automatically.
-To use OneBar for this purpose, you’ll first need to create a F.A.Q. — a group of OneBar questions that share the same tag, for example, #hr-faq.
+A lot of them are simple things like “What’s our wifi password?”, “How to order lunch?” or “How many paid days off do I have per year?”.
+Some are more complicated than the others, but it would be great to have a bot that could resolve most of them automatically.
+To use OneBar for this purpose, add the questions you need it to answer into your Knowledge Base and tag them to make searching for answers more convenient.

 Configure OneBar bot

-There are 5 levels of the bot verbosity that you can choose from:
+There are 5 levels of bot verbosity you can choose from:

 - High Certainty — the bot will only reply automatically if it has a very good match for the question (e.g., an exact match in the question title)